WWE Championship: 2014–2023

+2023–present

-Cody Rhodes holding the current Undisputed WWE Championship belt (2023–present); he was the first to hold this version after the WWE Universal Championship was retired, making the belt exclusively represent the WWE Championship.
+Three-time champion Cody Rhodes holding the Undisputed WWE Championship belt (2023–present); he was the first to hold this version after the WWE Universal Championship was retired, making the belt exclusively represent the WWE Championship.

 After Roman Reigns became the Undisputed WWE Universal Champion at WrestleMania 38 in April 2022, both the standard versions of the WWE Championship and Universal Championship belts were used in tandem to represent the undisputed title, although both titles retained their individual lineages.
 On the June 2, 2023, episode of SmackDown, in celebration of Reigns reaching 1,000 days as Universal Champion, he was presented with a new single title belt to represent the Undisputed WWE Universal Championship.
 It features the same "Network Logo" design on a black strap, but the WWE logo is encrusted with black diamonds, it has a gold nugget-textured background behind the logo which was made as part of the metal plate instead of colored leather, and the text at the bottom of the plate says "Undisputed Champion"; the side plates remained the same.
 Despite this, his manager Paul Heyman had continued to carry around the previous WWE and Universal Championship belts until the end of July.

 On WWE's website, pictures of the previous title belts were still used for the individual title histories of each championship until April 2024 when the Undisputed WWE Universal Championship (truncated to Undisputed WWE Championship in April 2024) belt replaced the image for the WWE Championship; the Universal Championship title history remained a picture of the previous blue belt.
 The Undisputed belt design would continue to be used to represent the WWE Championship after the Universal Championship was officially retired in April 2024.